Reference Landscapes | A Guide for Ecological Gardeners

 As part of the Ecological Gardener Training program, in collaboration with the Horn Farm Center, we study these stewarding techniques of mindful removal of invasives and competitive exclusion to encourage the ecological memory residing within the novel ecosystems growing at the Horn Farm.

 Throughout the 16-week hands-on training, our learning adventures begins with observation of intact thriving ecosystems, to site analysis, to research and design, then ultimately to bolstering a site.
 The site cases for the 2023 cohort exhibited many bare soil gaps after selective hand pulling of invasives.
-Trainees enhanced the tapestry of interactions by selecting species that mingled well with those unveiled and also exhibited characteristics that would give them a leg up in considering the competive exclusion principle (yes, my favorite, sedges, were on the list!).
+Trainees enhanced the tapestry of interactions by selecting species that mingled well with those unveiled and also exhibited characteristics that would give them a leg up in considering the competitive exclusion principle (yes, my favorite, sedges, were on the list!).
 Trainees use resources like the Terrestrial and Palustrine Plant Communities of Pennsylvania, which help inspire the handy Hungry Hook’s Plant Community’s Key, to discern which species can bolster a site that was formerly site prepped via hand removal of invasives species.

 Highly disturbed spaces may appear at quick glance that they lack the ability to rebuild complex ecological interactions, however with a calm and compassionate human hand, robust levels of resilient native species, whether internally or encouraged from adjacent ecosystems, can awaken the ecology that once was vibrant and thriving.
 Let’s be agents of unearthing ecological memory, ecological gardeners!